mick001/Fast-Regional-Train-Simulation/README.md

 ## Fast Regional Train Simulation

-The project aims to model a fast regional train.
+The project aims to model a fast regional train along a segment of the railway line Milano-Genova.
 This is a project I was assigned during my studies.

 ---